arnb-smnta/collaborative-ai_codeEditor/README.md

 4. Use HTTPS for all traffic
 5. Consider setting up a reverse proxy (Nginx, Traefik)
 6. Implement proper monitoring and logging

+## 🔄 Future Enhancements

+The following optional features could be implemented in future versions:

+1. **Caching Layer**: Redis integration for improved performance of frequent operations
+2. **Message Queue**: Implementation of RabbitMQ for handling high volumes of real-time updates
+3. **Version Control**: Git-like functionality for code file history
+4. **Extended Language Support**: Expanded AI capabilities for additional programming languages
+5. **Frontend Interface**: Dedicated UI built with a modern framework like React

 ## 📜 License